Paddy Wilson and Irene Andrews killings: Murders

 The mutilated bodies of Wilson and Andrews were discovered by the security forces at 4am.
 They were lying in pools of blood on either side of Wilson's Mini at a quarry off the Hightown Road near Cavehill as described by the UFF caller.
-The Royal Ulster Constabulary (RUC) and British Army had proceeded carefully to the quarry in case the bodies had been booby-trapped.
+The Royal Ulster Constabulary (RUC) and British Army proceeded carefully to the quarry in case the bodies had been booby-trapped.
 Wilson had been stabbed to death 30 times and his throat sliced from ear-to-ear.
 There was evidence that he had put up a struggle before he was killed.
 Andrews had received 20 knife wounds.
-A UFF Brigade Staff member described the killings to a journalist as ritualistic; in addition to the multiple stabbings, Irene Andrews also had her breasts hacked off.
-The killings took place at the quarry and it was suggested by police that Wilson's Mini had been stopped on the road leading to Ballysillan and they were forced at gunpoint to drive out to the quarry.
-According to Martin Dillon forensic evidence indicated that Wilson had been dragged from the car and pinned to the ground where he was stabbed and Andrews was killed afterwards.
+A UFF Brigade Staff member described the killings to a journalist as ritualistic; in addition to the multiple stabbings, Andrews had her breasts hacked off.
+The killings took place at the quarry and it was suggested by police that Wilson's car had been stopped on the road leading to Ballysillan and they were forced at gunpoint to drive out to the quarry.
+According to Martin Dillon, forensic evidence indicated that Wilson had been dragged from the car and pinned to the ground where he was stabbed and Andrews was killed afterwards.
 Dillon speculated that the killers had made Andrews watch Wilson being killed.

 There was widespread shock and condemnation in the wake of the killings.
 Politicians, including Taoiseach Liam Cosgrave and SDLP leader Gerry Fitt, offered their condolences to the Wilson and Andrews' families, whilst Democratic Unionist Party leader Ian Paisley blamed the IRA.
 According to Peter Taylor, there had never been a crime so brutal carried out in Northern Ireland before.

 Author Dervla Murphy in her travel book, A Place Apart (based on her experiences in Northern Ireland), stated that nine months before the double killing, a loyalist community newspaper had published allegations regarding a possible relationship between a prominent member of the SDLP and a young Protestant woman from Belfast's Crumlin Road.